Current Vacancies

 Support Staff

-Mid and West Wales Fire and Rescue Service is seeking applications from individuals for the role of part time Division Clerical Assistant within Western Division based at Haverfordwest Station.
+Mid and West Wales Fire and Rescue Service are seeking applications from individuals for a permanent position for the role of Youth Practitioner within the Community Safety Department based at Aberystwyth Hub.

 The Role